Date of Incident:

 Remediation:

 Coupang has recommended immediate password resets for impacted users and enhanced monitoring for suspicious activity.
 They applied patches to fix input validation vulnerabilities and strengthened access controls by implementing multi-factor authentication (MFA).
 Temporary mitigations included blocking suspicious IP addresses and conducting comprehensive internal audits to identify suspicious lateral movement.
+As part of their operational reforms, Coupang is prioritizing the security of their services to ensure continued protection for customers and minimize disruption to business operations.

 Takeaway for CISO: